Smith Mountain Lake Water Quality Program

 the Smith Mountain Lake Association in an ongoing effort to monitor the water quality

 at Smith Mountain Lake.
-Dr. David Johnson and Dr. Carolyn Thomas lead this program.
+Dr. Carolyn Thomas leads this program.

 Read the Smith Mountain Eagle's article about the 2013 Roanoke River Conference here.
 The event included a presentation by Dr. Thomas, “Smith Mountain Lake and Climate Change: Can we measure

 Dr. David Johnson, Dr. Bob Pohlad, and Dr. Carolyn Thomas participate in this ongoing

 effort with scientists at Maryland's Appalachian Labs to study the effect of coal

 mining on mountain streams.
 Students have many opportunities to participate in this

 Dr. Jason Powell has research interests involving the study of early transition-metal

 oxoanions (polyoxometalates).
 Students with at least a general chemistry background

 have the opportunity to work on projects in the synthesis of these compounds and in